riscv-verification/RVVI/RVVI-TEXT/README.md

 `NET` events communicate net changes on the periphery of the core being traced.
 The net name is implementation defined, along with the associated value.

+### CANCEL
+`CANCEL` events communicate that a pending net change has been cleared under software control by the DUT.
+The net name, like the `NET` element, is implementation defined.
+This event would be used for example when a pending edge triggered CLIC interrupt has been cleared due to a CSR write to a clicintip bit.

 ### MODE